nidar-shana/DiVault/README.md

 - TypeScript
 - Vite
 - Express
-- OAuth integration with Google and Spotify
+- OAuth integration with Google, YouTube, and Spotify
 - Local storage persistence in the browser

 ## Setup